bnb/ideas/README.md

 ### Pay with a post
 Pay with a post mentioning the product on one or more social networks.

+### Beta invitation system
+Signup with a beta invite.

 ## Open Source Software Theory